 A good argument could be made for the RE Super as the most influential Japanese 35mm SLR ever, full-stop.
 Just how influential?
 Well, Minolta's very successful SR-T lineup (which also lasted for 15 years on the market, from 1966-81) pinched the line-and-pulley meter-coupling system (substituting nylon strings for the over-built miniature chains of the RE Super).
 Miranda and Nikon both adopted the behind-the-mirror location of the metering cell in their Sensorex (1966) and F3 (1980) models, respectively.
 Miranda utilized the etched-lines approach of Topcon, albeit in a different configuration to avoid violating Topcon's patents, and Nikon developed a method for using 50,000 oval-shaped "pinholes" to allow 8% of the incoming light to pass through to the F3's metering cell, which was verrrry close to the Topcon's 7% transmission ;-).
 Nikon even went further 25 years after the RE Super debuted, when the F4 became the first professional Nikon with a proper slide-in rail system for its interchangeable viewfinders, which Topcon had had from the beginning on its original R model, and which was more secure than the press-in clip latch used on the first three F-generations.
 But beyond all of the specific instances of competitors "borrowing" features from Topcon, was the general proliferation of TTL meters, and full-aperture ones at that.
 Now, it's obvious that many of the Japanese SLR manufacturers were busily working on TTL metering as early as 1960 (when Asahi-Pentax revealed the Spot-Matic prototype at Photokina).
 But once the the RE Super hit the market, there was no going back...it was TTL or go home for any company wanting to be successful long-term in the 35mm SLR market, and the rush was on to get a TTL model on the market from all of the major players.
 The fact that it took at least two or three years longer for Canon, Minolta, and Nikon to get TTL metering up and running, and eight years more for Canon to get to the full-aperture stage, demonstrated the level of engineering that Topcon was capable of in 1962.
 Pentax' failure to quickly move to full-aperture TTL did not impact Spotmatic sales in the least during the 1960's (they sold more Spotties within the first few months of release than Topcon would sell of all three iterations of the RE Super in 15 years), but would prove costly to them by the time the '70s rolled around.
 The technological break, before and after the RE Super, is unmistakable.
 Even with all of the advances that have been made into the digital era, full-aperture TTL metering is still the standard for interchangeable lens cameras and has even survived the transition to smartphones.
 How many other features introduced by SLRs nearly six decades ago are still viable or necessary today?
 Thinking...

-For all of that, it's been almost four decades since a Topcon SLR has been sold new, and nearly 45 years since a model worthy of the name was available.
+For all of that, it's been almost four decades since a Topcon SLR has been sold new, and well over 40 years since a model worthy of the name was available.
 So what the heck happened?
 How do you go from being the technological leader of an industry to abandoning the entire enterprise in the space of less than two decades??
 Well, here are seven reasons for Topcon's topple:

 Outside of a few 35mm enthusiasts, the only recognition of the name Topcon today will come from those in the medical or industrial sectors.
 The RE Super has cult status in Japan and often lists for anywhere from $350 - $1,000 USD with a lens.
 But in North America, where brand-recognition for Topcon is somewhat lower, you can sometimes score one for less than $300 USD, particularly if it is badged as a Beseler-Topcon.
 The typical solutions for dealing with mercury-battery-powered SLR meters all are in play and the usual caveats for buying any vintage SLR apply:

-The later Super D and SUPER DM bodies are definitely preferable due to their refinements over the RE Super, but the original is nothing to be sneezed at if you happen to come across one, especially with a 58/1.4 RE Topcor attached.
-The RE-2/D-1 bodies can be a bit more of a bargain due to their even greater obscurity than their illustrious forebears and compare favorably to a Nikkormat FT or FTn.
+The later Super D and SUPER DM bodies are preferable to some people due to their refinements over the RE Super, but the original is nothing to be sneezed at if you happen to come across one, especially with a 58/1.4 RE Topcor attached.
+The film winding of the original model (180-degree) is more reliable with the late bodies (135-degree) requiring more frequent lubrication of their geartrains to prevent excessive wear.
+The RE-2/D-1 bodies are more of a bargain due to their even greater obscurity than their illustrious forebears and they compare favorably to a Nikkormat FT or FTn .

 If you are looking for something a little less mainstream but just as capable as a Nikon F, and with a larger impact on SLR development, you will be hard pressed to beat the top-flight Topcons.
 They are truly classics in every sense of the word.
 The tragic part, as we have seen before, is that being first and/or the best is no guarantee of overall success.
 Sales of the Nikon F totalled over 862,000 by June 1974.
 F2 production in just nine years reached 816,000 in June 1980.
 In December of 1981, the Nikon F3 was in the second year of its 21-year existence (a record for any pro SLR) when Topcon pulled the plug.
 They exited 35mm camera market and the RE Super/Super D(M)s slid further into obscurity.
 By September 1992 Nikon had produced 751,000 F3s.
 A bitter pill for Topcon, as the F3 was the first (and, as it turned out, the only) F-series body to adopt the RE Super's meter-in-the-body configuration.
 By the time the F3 was discontinued in 2001, Nikon had sold close to 2.5 million of the first three F-models.
 Total production figures for the Topcon RE Super/Super D(M) are not readily available, but Modern Photography noted that the US Navy had ordered several thousand Super Ds by 1974.
-Total production certainly could not have exceeded 100,000 and was likely well under 50,000 for the period from 1962 to 1977.
+Serial number analysis (caveat: this is fraught with supposition and thus should never be taken as gospel ;-)) supposes that around 90,000 RE Super/Beseler Super D bodies were produced from 1962-71, maybe 10,000 Super Ds from 1972, and not much more than 25,000 Super DMs from 1973 to the end of production.
+Total production, therefore, was very likely south of 150,000 from 1962-77.
 So yeah...Nikon won the sales war in a walk, but as far as influence on SLR design, Topcon's contributions with the RE Super belied their small size.
 Kind of like the influence of a top-quality two-element achromatic close up lens.
 (Psst...the Topcon is just as good as a Nikon 5T close up lens...and about a quarter of the cost...when you can find one :-))